1984 Giro d'Italia, Prologue to Stage 11

 The 1984 Giro d'Italia was the 67th edition of the Giro d'Italia, one of cycling's Grand Tours.
 The Giro began in Lucca, with a prologue individual time trial on 17 May, and Stage 11 occurred on 28 May with a stage to Rieti.
 The race finished in Verona on 10 June.
+The race won by Urs Freuler before Roger De Vlaeminck and Johan van der Velde.
+Francesco Moser was leading the general classification.